 Alder Barn is connected to Ash Barn.
 It is accessed from the parking area via decking into the open plan sitting room which can be used as a small breakout space for larger groups.
 This is an open plan space that includes a fully fitted kitchen and dining area where residents of Alder can have their breakfast.

 The lower bedroom can be accessed from the sitting room internally or via an external door leading from the main walkway.
 It has twin beds and electric heating.
 The crog loft single bedroom is situated above the sitting room.
-It is accessed via a wooden ladder with handrails.
+It is accessed via a wooden loft staircase with handrails.

 Rowan Cabin is a neighbour of Alder and Ash Barns.
 The entrance is from the decking walkway and stone path into an open plan dining and sitting room with fitted kitchen and wood burning stove.